 Have you ever been one of the unlucky souls to show up at the grocery store or post office only to discover you’re wearing an added accessory — a used dryer sheet?
 Unsightly out of the dryer, traditional dryer sheets are also quite wasteful.
 Here’s how …

-By design, dryer sheets are single use, creating unnecessary waste as well as added expense to your monthly budget.
+By design, dryer sheets are single-use, creating unnecessary waste as well as an added expense to your monthly budget.
 Traditional dryer sheets also contain harmful chemicals including ingredients listed only as “fragrance.”
 Is there an alternative?
 Absolutely!
 Wool dryer balls.

 This article contains affiliate links that help fund our Recycling Directory, the most comprehensive in North America.